Building Bridges Frequently Asked Questions

 - Specify how funds from the Building Bridges Program will be used for each year of the project.

-We have questions about the online application, who should we contact?
+If we have questions about the online application, who should we contact?

 While working on the online application, is there a way to save our work?

-Two great features to take advantage of while working on the application are the "Save and Finish Later" tool and the "Email Draft" function.
-These features are helpful to applicants as they take time to fine-tune all the components of their submission, but are not quite ready to hit "Submit" yet.
+Two great features to take advantage of while working on the application are the “Save and Finish Later” tool and the “E-mail Draft” function.
+These features are helpful to applicants as they take time to fine-tune all the components of their submission, but are not quite ready to hit “Submit” yet.

 Artists may be Muslim or non-Muslim, but must ultimately have cultural roots in Muslim regions.
 Projects that align with the program’s mission and the program’s criteria for support are eligible to receive funding.

-Can the project the multi-disciplinary?
+Can the project be multi-disciplinary?

 Do you fund visual art exhibitions?